Look Up Free Illinois Public Records: Divorce, Marriage, Arrest

 The Illinois Department of Corrections (DOC) keeps an online directory of those in custody.
 People can use its Individual in Custody search tool to locate someone by name, IDOC number, or birthdate.
 Each result features an inmate’s name, physical description, sentencing info, and mugshot.

 Anyone can follow the steps outlined above to research mugshots through their local police department’s or county sheriff’s website.
-Calling is a good option, too.
+Contacting these departments directly is a good option, too.

 Are Juvenile Records Publicly Available in Illinois?

-The criminal records of juveniles aren’t considered Illinois public records.
+Juvenile criminal records in the state are not classified as Illinois public records.
 But, it doesn’t change the fact that they can haunt someone throughout their adulthood.
 Fortunately, anyone who’s broken the law as an adolescent can get their record expunged.

 Once they turn 18, they can apply for expungement as long as they completed court supervision orders, their judgment’s equal to a petty offense or a misdemeanor, and/or it didn’t end in a judgment of delinquency.3

-Anyone who wants to see if there’s a warrant out on someone can visit the Illinois DOC’s Wanted Fugitives page.
+Anyone who wants to see if there’s a warrant out on someone can visit the Illinois Department of Correction’s Wanted Fugitives page.
 It has photos and information about fugitives from all over the state.
 Users are advised to call 877-795-4519 if they spot the listed absconders.

 Source: Lake County Sheriff’s Office10

 The McHenry County Sheriff’s Office has a Most Wanted page where site visitors are encouraged to divulge any details about someone else or themselves.
 This office collaborates with Crime Stoppers of McHenry County.
-People who have information on an offender can call or email them:
+People who have information on an offender can call or email them at:

 McHenry County Sheriff’s Office